Pawan158/Automation-Selenium/OrangeHRM.md

-📌 Project Summary: Admin User Creation Automation – OrangeHRM (FileName: Admin_OrangeHRM_Assignment.java):
+📌 Project Summary: Admin User Creation Automation – OrangeHRM:

+FileName: 1) Admin_OrangeHRM_Assignment.java

 1) This project automates the Admin user creation functionality of the OrangeHRM Open Source application using Selenium WebDriver with Java and TestNG.
 2) The test script performs an end-to-end flow starting from application launch and login, navigating to the Admin module, and adding a new system user by interacting with dropdowns, auto-suggestion fields, and form inputs using keyboard actions.